-Mind you, that high price still has an impact – a 40% taxpayer will pay £275 a month until April 2019 for an entry-level I-Pace S, and after that it rises to £338.
+Mind you, that high price still has an impact: a 40% taxpayer will pay £338 per month for an entry-level I-Pace in the 2019/20 financial year.
 Tax changes see the monthly tax bill drop drastically to £42 for the tax year 2020/21.

 If you regularly drive the electric Jaguar in central London, you won’t have to pay the Congestion Charge, either.
 With many major towns and cities in the UK and Europe set to introduce emissions-based restrictions and charges over the coming years, that’s not a perk to take lightly.

 Jaguar I-Pace insurance group

 The only sting in the tail is the high cost of insurance.
 The I-Pace is rated in group 50 – the same as the Tesla Model X – which is the highest possible insurance group, so be sure to get a quote before buying the car.

 An eight-year/100,000-mile warranty applies to the I-Pace’s battery, while Jaguar’s standard three-year/unlimited-mileage warranty covers every other aspect of the car.

 Electric motors have vastly fewer moving parts than petrol or diesel engines – we’re talking thousands fewer – so they don’t need maintenance as regularly.
 This is why the I-Pace only needs servicing every two years or 21,000 miles, but it’s not cheap despite the long intervals; a one-off up-front payment of around £1,000 will cover servicing for the first three years, or you can spread the cost into monthly instalments.

 The Jaguar I-Pace is brand new from the ground up, so it’s difficult to judge how quickly it’ll lose value.
 However, residual forecasting – dark art as it is – suggests that the I-Pace will hold onto circa 55 to 60% of its value after three years.